<img src="//bat.bing.com/action/0?ti=5739614&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 • Moving our card program to the processor also provides a near real-time data exchange, providing a better balance update throughout each day.
 All cards (older and newer) will benefit from the faster debit processing time.

 The touchless pay card is great for commuter benefits members.
-It's easy for them to request a replacement card AFTER Oct.
-9.
+It's easy for them to request a replacement card online, via the mobile app, or by calling member services.

 Here are the member instructions.